Pooja-072/Experiment-1-/README.md

 4.Import the library file to LTspice file using spice directive .op<br>
 5.Change the nmos4 mosfet model name as CMOSN as in the library file with length 180nm and width 1um.<br>
 6.The given power rating is 100 micro watt.
 So find the current for this power rating.<br>
 7.Firstly conduct the DC Analysis of the circuit.
-For this vary the width of CMOSN to get the calculayed value as the result of the simulation as drain current is directly proportional to width of the transistor.<br>
+For this vary the width of CMOSN to get the calculated value as the result of the simulation as drain current is directly proportional to width of the transistor.<br>
 8.For Transient Analysis set the dc offset as 0.9V, amplitude 50mV, and frequency as 1kHz and keep the stop time for 3ms and run.<br>
-9.for AC Analysis set the sweep as decade , number of points per decade as 20, start frequency as 0.1Hz and stop frequency as 1T(Tera)Hz.<br>
+9.For AC Analysis set the sweep as decade , number of points per decade as 20, start frequency as 0.1Hz and stop frequency as 1T(Tera)Hz.<br>
 <br>
 ### CALCULATION:<br>
 Given the power as 100uW ,we know that Vdd is 1.8V<br>